dspace-group/simphera-reference-architecture-azure/README.md

 To do so, please make a copy of the file `state-backend-template`, name it `state-backend.tf` and open the file in a text editor.
 The values have to point to an existing storage account to be used to store the Terraform state:

-* `resource_group_name`: The name of the resource group your storage account is located in.
+- `resource_group_name`: The name of the resource group your storage account is located in.
-* `storage_account_name`: The name of the storage account.
+- `storage_account_name`: The name of the storage account.
-* `container_name`: The name of the container inside the storage account to be used to store the terraform state.
+- `container_name`: The name of the container inside the storage account to be used to store the terraform state.
 You need to create this container manually.
-* `key`: The name of the file to be used inside the container to be used for this terraform state.
+- `key`: The name of the file to be used inside the container to be used for this terraform state.
-* `environment`: Use the value `public` for the general Azure cloud.
+- `environment`: Use the value `public` for the general Azure cloud.

 ## Configuration

 For your configuration, please make a copy of the file `terraform.tfvars.example`, name it `terraform.tfvars` and open the file in a text editor.
 This file contains all variables that are configurable including documentation of the variables.
 Please adapt the values before you deploy the resources.
+List with description of all mandatory and optional variables could be find in the [Inputs](#inputs) part of this readme file.
 It is recommended to restrict the access to the Kubernetes API server using authorized IP address ranges by setting the variable `apiServerAuthorizedIpRanges`.

-### Mandatory Variables

-Here is the list of the variables that you must change in `terraform.tfvars`:

-* `subscriptionId`: The ID of the Azure subscription you want to deploy SIMPHERA to
-* `location`: The name of the Azure region you want to deploy SIMPHERA to
-* `infrastructurename`: The name of this infrastructure.
-This name will also be used as a prefix for various Azure resource groups.
-So please choose it carefully.
-* `licenseServerAdminPassword`: The password for the user `cluster` of the Windows VM used as the license server.
-* `simpheraInstances`: As mentioned before you can configure multiple instances of SIMPHERA, such as _staging_ and _production_.
-This variable contains a map of these instances.
-Per instance you must set the following variables:
-  * `name`: The name of the instance.
-This name will also be used as a prefix for various Azure resource groups.
-  * `postgresqlAdminPassword`: The password for the user `dbuser` of the PostgreSQL server.

-There are additional, optional variables.
-These variables are documented inside the `terraform.tfvars` file.

 ## Deployment